MitashaJ/CCOEW_TEAM7_Currency_Exchange/README.md

 9. matplotlib

 ## Characteristics
-Component that uses the current exchange rate to convert a selected currency's value to another currency.
+Component that uses the current exchange rate to convert a selected currency's value to another currency, provision of FX rates for a chosen currency while taking a chosen currency into account.

-A user interface screen that shows all the currencies, their short codes, descriptions, and numbers.
+A user interface screen that shows all the currencies and their short codes

-A feature that provides FX rates for a chosen currency while taking a chosen currency into account.

-User interface (UI) that is user friendly and fluid for all types of users.
-However, a user can see the exchange rate at a specific point in the graph.
+A Dashboard to visualize the analysis of the Exchange rate by providing a time duration and choosing the range for the same, which in turn results in the highest and the lowest rate of that particular currency on the day observed.

+A Dashboard to Classify the currencies according to their current rates by providing the threshold values for the categories to classify currencies

+Predicting the value of FX rates in future

-## User Interface Essentials
+## User Interface Essentials Attained!
 UI should have the option to select 2 currencies (Currency 1 and Currency 2).
 Currency 1 auto populate with USD.
 Users should have the search capability to search for a currency in currency 2 field.
 Display currency name next to currency field.

 Users should have an option to select duration for which they would prefer to see the data and graphs.